 A BEAUTIFUL MIND, if you ignore its Oscar pedigree and commercial success, seems to offer a sort of litmus challenge for a select segment of the reviewing community to show how twee difficult it is for them to be carried more than a yard by any emotion that isn’t soaked in brine, or show a fifth-graders grace when sheer talent snaps their wrist into delivering a backhanded compliment.
-(For the worst example, see the crushing of Crash: there seem be a lot of wrong-side-of-beds in critic country.)
-‘Ron Howard,director’, seem to provoke them unduly, like coming home from a party and finding Mussolini upstairs trying on your sweats.
+There seem be a lot of wrong-side-of-beds in critic country and ‘Ron Howard,director’, seem to provoke them unduly.

 Exceptional counterpart comes via the stunning Jennifer Connelly.
 She carries enough depth of soul and arresting intelligence in those green eyes to solve about any equation you could dream up.
 Co-star Paul Bettany agreed: they married after making the movie.
-With Ed Harris (in full hardass mode) Christopher Plummer, Josh Lucas (his character has a satisfying arc), Adam Goldberg, Judd Hirsch and Austin Pendleton.
-James Horner did the sensitive score, also nominated along with the editing and makeup.
-Rich color scheme from ace cinematographer Roger Deakins.
+With Ed Harris (in full hardass mode), Christopher Plummer, Josh Lucas (his character has a satisfying arc), Adam Goldberg, Judd Hirsch and Austin Pendleton.
+James Horner did the sensitive score, also nominated along with the Editing and Makeup.
+Rich color scheme is courtesy of ace cinematographer Roger Deakins.
 Howard & teams visualization of blizzard-like math calculations and labyrinthine code blueprints in Nash/Crowe’s mind’s eye recall the marvelous way paintings were imagined in Frida.
-135 minutes.
+Running time is 135 minutes.